mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

-## Run the notebook on your local machine without wave simulation
+## D. Run the notebook on your local machine without wave simulation

 If you don't have access to Frontera, you can still run the notebook on your local machine.
 Here is a brief instruction on how to run the notebook on your local machine: